phronmophobic/blog/markdown/fastleannative.md

 ## Static

 One way to bundle a native library is to statically link the library as part of the distributed executable.
 This can be especially attractive for builds that can produce standalone binaries (eg. native image, jank).
-While it is possible to build your own java runtime distribution that bundles your app and native dependencies, it's less common.
+While it is possible to build your own Java runtime distribution that bundles your app and native dependencies, it's less common.
 When targeting the JVM, using dynamic libraries is generally the preferred approach.

 <!--